-Dr. Shreejoy Tripathy is an Independent Scientist in the Krembil Centre for Neuroinformatics at CAMH.
-He is also an Assistant Professor in the Department of Psychiatry at the University of Toronto.
+Dr. Shreejoy Tripathy is a scientist in the Krembil Centre for Neuroinformatics at the Centre for Addiction and Mental Health (CAMH).
+He is also an assistant professor in the Department of Psychiatry at the University of Toronto.

 Areas of Research

-Current major projects in his lab include: 1) understanding how single-cell gene expression determines features of neuronal electrophysiology; and 2) understanding how neuronal activity differs between people due to different demographics and genetics.
+Current major projects in his lab include understanding how single-cell gene expression determines features of neuronal electrophysiology; and understanding how neuronal activity differs between people due to different demographics and genetics.

 View Dr. Tripathy’s publications on Google Scholar.